d99ss/ZipcodesWebscraping/README.md

   I realized halfway through the project that getting all the links was way better than iterating between the parent and children back and forth.
+  This step was not only efficient but prone to errors.
   *Aclimação -> CEP 01526-000*
   *Aclimação -> Next Zip code*